-Receivables turnover offers you a look at how quickly you are converting invoices to cash.
+Receivables turnover offers a look at how quickly you convert invoices to cash.
 It does not warn you of non-payment trends per customer or their risk of defaulting on invoices.
 Thus, concentrating solely on AR turnover is inadvisable when viewing your AR efficiency metrics.

-For example, if a customer's payment period has been steadily increasing over time, the AR turnover ratio will not reveal the problem.
+For example, if a customer's payment period has steadily increased, the AR turnover ratio will not reveal the problem.
 You will notice changes in the metric.
 However, the turnover is an average.
 It smoothes any adverse circumstances in individual customers and you cannot measure their creditworthiness.

 Focus on customer-level metrics and check your AR aging tables to pinpoint issues with delayed payments.

 Cannot account for seasonality

 A common problem with the accounts receivable turnover ratio is the lack of context it offers.
 For example, let us assume Acme Inc experiences a lull in cash flow during the summer and an influx in winter.
 Acme's customers will also likely experience the same issue, leading to longer repayment times during the summer.